-The result was SPIN, a playful, rich and diverse sound world, inspired by the immersive, intricate landscape of Nick Cave’s exhibition at Tramway ‘Until’ -in which the event took place-, interacting with and dynamically informed by the audience.
+The result was SPIN, a playful, rich and diverse sound world, inspired by the immersive, intricate landscape of Nick Cave’s exhibition at Tramway ‘Until’, interacting with and dynamically informed by the audience.

 Working to a soundscape by Malachy Harris specially commissioned for this event, musicians moved freely throughout the space.
 Like Cave’s glittering Kinetic Spinner Forest, sounds threaded, twined, phased and shifted as Red Note’s musicians spontaneously aligned and responded to both the art and the audience.
 The audience was invited to lie on mats provided, or recline, or wander, or do whatever they wanted as musicians played, creating a relaxed and equitable atmosphere to experience the music from a different, more dreamlike perspective.

 “So good to have the opportunity to see and hear people respond.
 At times it was quite intense, but it didn’t seem that people were bothered, it seemed very gentle and sensitive overall.
 Challenging too in the intensity but I think that’s a good thing it was a very creative and human experience.
 It gave me headspace, but I was sharing the space with other people, and people who communicate different to me, maybe, and this was a privilege” – Participant on SPIN